PalmEmanuel/AzBobbyTables/README.md

 ## Contribution

-If you like AzBobbyTables and want to contribute, you are very much welcome to do so!
-Please read the [Contribution Guide](CONTRIBUTING.md) before you start!
+If you like AzBobbyTables and want to contribute, you are very welcome to do so!
+Please read the [Contribution Guide](CONTRIBUTING.md) to get started!

 ---